paynl/POS.SDK/docs/sdk-react-native.md

 GITHUB_PERSONAL_TOKEN=...
 ```

-Last, go to your `android/build.gradle` and add the following repositories:
+Next, go to your `android/build.gradle` and add the following repositories:

 ```groovy
 allprojects {